cartalyst/sentinel/introduction/integration.md

 ## Integration

+Cartalyst packages are framework agnostic and as such can be integrated easily natively or with your favorite framework.

 ### Laravel 4

 The Sentinel package has optional support for Laravel 4 and it comes bundled with a Service Provider and a Facade for easy integration.